Write for Us: Read through our 10 Guest Post Guidelines to Get Started

 Can you pitch now?

-In general, I only accept guest post proposals from current and former Freelance Writers Den members, and from students or graduates of Jon Morrow’s SmartBlogger.com mentoring program.
+In general, we only accept guest post proposals from current and former Freelance Writers Den members, and past writers for Make a Living Writing.

-Occasionally, I hold an open pitch time.
-If you’d like to pitch me, but you haven’t been through one of those two programs, like my Facebook page to stay in touch – I post there when I’m open to pitches from all comers.
+Occasionally, we hold an open pitch time.
+If you’d like to pitch but you haven’t been through the Den then follow our Facebook Page.
+We post there when we’re open to pitches.

 10 Steps to Guest Posting for Make a Living Writing